AlexShoWhitehead/JudoWebsite/design-plan/team-contract.md

     - Give everyone the opportunity for equal participation
     - Be open to new approaches and listen to new ideas
     - Avoid placing blame when things go wrong
+    - When someone submits they MUST SEND A SCREEN SHOT TO THE GROUP CHAT

 3. How will we communicate and work with our client?